Questions and answers for firms about conduct risk during LIBOR transition.

 What to do

-It is essential that firms who continue to market, distribute and or sell LIBOR products that mature beyond end-2021 explain fully what will happen in the event of LIBOR ending and its effect on the customer.
+It is essential that firms who continue to market, distribute and or sell LIBOR products that mature after LIBOR may have become unavailable explain fully what will happen in that event and its effect on the customer.

 To avoid the risk that customers do not understand how the change will affect them, firms should consider offering alternative products that do not reference LIBOR.

-When dealing with existing customers with legacy contracts that need to be amended, firms should communicate in good time to ensure customers can consider all the options available and respond before end-2021.
+When dealing with existing customers with legacy contracts that need to be amended, firms should communicate in good time to ensure customers can consider all the options available and respond in advance of LIBOR becoming unavailable.

 To ensure customers are appropriately informed, firms should: